ucinereo/ETH-Cheatsheets/parallel_programming/parallel_programming_summary.md

 - Cannot re-order operations done by the same thread
 - Can re-order non-overlapping operations done by different threads

-> Sequential Consistency is not a local proparty and thus we lose composability.
+> Sequential Consistency is not a local property and thus we lose composability.

 ### Quiescent Consistency
 Programs should respect real-time order of algorithms separated by periods of quiescence.
 Non-overlapping methods required to take effect in their real-time order.